 As part of the pilot project, everyday goods will be flown by Wingcopter from a medium-sized center to surrounding smaller villages, where they will be delivered to end customers by cargo bike.
 The goal is to realize the fast and reliable delivery of groceries and other consumer goods to rural areas and thus improve the local supply of citizens.
 The use case is to be evaluated from an economic and environmental point of view and, if successful, a sustainable and easily scalable business model will be developed.
-The planned start of the first flights in the south of Hesse in Germany is in spring 2023.
+The planned start of the first flights in the south of Hesse in Germany is in autumn 2023.

 Professor Dr. Kai-Oliver Schocke, Director of the Frankfurt UAS Research Lab for Urban Transport (ReLUT), comments: "In many rural areas today, supply is severely limited due to the closure of smaller, local stores.
 We expect that the use of delivery drones will improve the local supply in rural areas again.
 From a socioeconomic perspective, this type of delivery is especially beneficial to citizens with limited mobility, such as the elderly or those without their own cars.
 In addition, the alternative transport option can result in economic and environmental benefits for the partners involved."